 The navigation features can be directly accessed with the first row of buttons on the Features panel.
 N1, the button closest to the chest, can be used to select a destination.
-Ten destinations can be saved from the app during the setup and directly accessed from the device.
+Three destinations can be saved from the app during the setup and directly accessed from the device.
 When a destination is chosen, the user will get turn-by-turn indications to follow the route efficiently.
 15 meters before a turn, they will receive a warning : "Upcoming sharp left / left / slight left turn, heading East".
 5 meters before the turn, NOA will announce "Turn left at 10 o'clock".
 Crossings and intersections constitute complex navigation challenges for individuals with visual impairments.
 They have to be announced explicitly and described if needed to users.
 Therefore, NOA announces in advance "Upcoming intersection on your left.
 Use the AI feature to find a crosswalk" and shortly before the intersections can be found below.

 The menu buttons, N1, O1, and A1, require you to confirm your choice by clicking on the Select button, located at top left of the case.
-The second button, N2, will give you your navigation progress, including time and distance until arrival (short press) and the itinerary description (long press).
-A double click on N2 will turn off GPS.
-Action buttons, such as N2, O2 and A2, do not need any press on the Select button; they directly trigger an action.
+The second button, N2, will give you your current location, north tracking, and important information about your surroundings, such as surrounding streets.
+A double click on N2 will turn off GPS Action buttons, such as N2, O2 and A2, do not need any press on the Select button; they directly trigger an action.